AIGAdc/dcdesignweek.org-11ty/source/pages/accessibility.md

   sectionFiveColorCombo: zodiac-on-white
   sectionFiveHeader: Request an Accommodation
   sectionFiveBody: >-
+    We recognize that our events are still not completely accessible by default.
-    If you need an accommodation that is unlisted above, please contact us using a method that works best for you:
+    If you need an accommodation for any of our events, please contact us using a method that works best for you:

     * [Email our accessibility](mailto:accessibility@dc.aiga.org) team at accessibility@dc.aiga.org.